chuyu-c/A-Recommender-System-with-Clustering-and-Classification/README.md

 ## Project Structure

 #### EDA
-- A python file shows the interesting findings out of the spotify dataset.
+- Python file shows the interesting findings out of the spotify dataset.
 #### Modeling Methodology
 - Methods we used to build up the two components of the recommendation system.
   - Clustering Component
+    - Converted duration ms to min
+    - Dropped artist column
+    - Remove outliers

   - Popularity Component
 #### Application & Case Study
 - Current solutions and next step of this recommendation system and how it could potentially be applied to real world.